alecgirman/alec-conf-store/INSTALL.md

 3. Your persistent partition will alwqays be under the same drive as wherever `/run/archiso/bootmnt` is mounted.
-In this example, I have /fdp mounted onn`dev/sda2`
+In this example, I have /fdp mounted on `dev/sda2`

 4. Mount your persistent partition that you found in step three to /fdp.
-This can be done with `mount /dev/sda2 /fdp` where /dev/sda2 is whatever your persistent mount is lcoated on.
+This can be done with `mount /dev/sda2 /fdp` where /dev/sda2 is whatever your persistent mount is located on.

 ### Now, if you run `ls /`, you should see your FDP folder.